JanviPrajapati0210/Civic_Voice/README.md

 - VMC/CMC Officials get a dedicated **admin portal** to moderate, verify, and resolve issues
 - **Predictive AI insights** highlight at-risk categories before they escalate
 - An **autonomous AI agent** runs silently on every submission — detecting duplicates, scoring priority, and posting a dispatch note without any human trigger
+- All reported issues are **stored server-side and shared in real time** across every user, so the entire community sees the same live data

 ---